-A stroke occurs when the blood supply to part of the brain is suddenly interrupted, usually by a clot (ischemic stroke), or when a blood vessel in the brain bursts, spilling blood into the spaces surrounding brain cells.
+A stroke occurs when the blood supply to part of the brain is suddenly interrupted, usually by a clot (ischemic stroke), or when a blood vessel in the brain bursts (hemorrhagic stroke).
 Brain cells die when they no longer receive oxygen and nutrients from the blood or there is sudden bleeding into or around the brain.
 Strokes are sometimes referred to as “brain attacks” and are equally as serious as heart attacks.

 Symptoms of a Stroke